- Competitive exchange rates

 There’s no legal limit to how much you can send to France.
 However, some transfer providers will impose their own limits.
-If you’re planning a large transfer, use a provider with no cap, such as XE.
+If you’re planning a large transfer, use a provider with no cap, such as Xe.

 Depending on which provider you choose, your recipient can have the money deposited directly into their bank account or mobile wallet or they can pick up the cash in person.

-If picking up the money in person, your recipient may need to submit government-issued ID or a transaction confirmation number.
+If picking up the money in person, your recipient may need to submit a government-issued ID or a transaction confirmation number.
 Confirm with your bank or independent money transfer provider the exact information your friends and family might need to receive your funds before sending.

-If you’re over $10,000 to France, you’ll likely have to let the IRS know, even if you don’t owe any taxes.
+If you’re transferring over $10,000 to France, you’ll likely have to let the IRS know, even if you don’t owe any taxes.
 And your recipient may have to pay a tax in France, though the exact amount will depend on how much you’re sending and how you’re related to them.